Nules84/CI_PP2_ArtiQuiz/README.md

 ## **Bugs Testing** <a name="Bugs"></a>

 My main issue in regard to bugs was trying to add all of my Javascript to one file in the name of streamlining my work.
 In the end I reverted to having two separate Javascript files.
 The hope is that I can have them linked to the html using a single javascript file at a later date.
-In saying that, teh site works well with the two separate Javascript files.
+In saying that, the site works well with the two separate Javascript files.

 ## **DEPLOYMENT** <a name="deployment"></a>